BabitMF/BabitMF.github.io/content/en/docs/bmf/getting_started_yourself/install/_index.md

 ```
 The above command will configure the installation path to ```/usr/local/opt/ncurses```.
 You can also change the path as needed.
 After compilation and installation are complete, you should be able to find the libncurses library file in the specified installation path.
 With the above steps, you can successfully compile and install libncurses on macOS.
 Please note that the process may change due to version updates.

-After completing preparatory works above, you can compile BMF under Mac OS and use the command, in some higher version compilers, you may encounter compilation errors of the benchmark library, and we have also dealt with them.
+After completing preparatory works above, you can compile BMF under macOS and use the command, in some higher version compilers, you may encounter compilation errors of the benchmark library, and we have also dealt with them.
 You could make the compilation by using commands followed:
 ```
 git submodule update --init --recursive sed -i '' '/sigma_gn /s/^/\/\//g' bmf/hml/third_party/benchmark/src/complexity.cc